-Serbia: The electricity stock exchange by the end of the year6.
-May 2014. / News Serbia Energy
+Serbia: The electricity stock exchange by the end of the year, News Serbia Energy

 Ministry of Energy announces that by the end of the year Elektromreza Serbia should open the electricity stock exchange in cooperation with the French company “Epex spot.”

 The Energy Board also was established on the basis of the idea of the electricity market liberalization, whose members are the countries of Southeast Europe, Moldova and Ukraine, observers Norway, Turkey and Armenia, and future member Georgia.